ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Beginning

-* Is aware of disaster plans in the region
+* Aware of disaster plans in the region

 ##### Progressing

-* Is prepared to act according to disaster plan if required
+* Prepared to act according to disaster plan if required

 ##### Achieved